 And when you're applying for jobs, they will be the things that convince employers that you're the right person for the job.

-Throughout the S2 Digital Literacy course pupils explore and use the features of a range of digital technologies, integrated software and online resources to determine the most appropriate to solve problems.
+Courses in the Technologies Faculty throughout S1 to S3 embed Digital Literacy to enable pupils to explore and use the features of a range of digital technologies, integrated software and online resources to determine the most appropriate to solve problems.
 Pupils will use digital technologies to search, access and retrieve information.
 Pupils will learn the ICT skills necessary to use the most appropriate software tools to capture, create and process data to present information and collaborate with others.